 In their natural habitat, orchids usually grow under a canopy of trees.
-That canopy absorbs a lot of the red and blue light.
+That canopy absorbs a lot of red and blue light.
 This means that orchids are typically left with massive quantities of green light they must figure out how to use.

 A recent study showed that the largest leaf area in orchids grows under light that’s richer in green light than any other.